Nullit13/iman-hub/README.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome and appreciated!

-If you'd like to improve Iman Hub, feel free to:
+If you'd like to improve Iman Hub:

-* Fork the repository
+1. Fork the repository
-* Create a feature branch
+2. Create a new branch
+3. Make your changes
+4. Commit your changes
-* Submit a pull request
+5. Open a pull request
-* Report bugs or suggest new features

-Please ensure your code follows the existing project structure and coding style.
+You can also submit bug reports, feature requests, and suggestions through GitHub Issues.

 ---